Staff Information

 7. Preferences regarding the handling of confidentiality agreements.

 The Parties may agree to any reasonable confidentiality terms between or among themselves; however, the Parties’ designation of materials as confidential does not automatically merit the filing of those materials “under seal.”
 See E.D.
 Tenn.
 L.R.
 26.2.
-To file a document under seal, the Parties must move for leave to do so pursuant to the applicable rules.
+To file a document under seal, a Party must move for leave to do so under the applicable rules.
 The Parties should be mindful of the high value placed on public access to judicial records and should be guided by the provisions of Rule 26(c), and Local Rule 26.2.
 Counsel should also consider whether portions of a document are divisible.
 The Court will closely scrutinize motions to seal.

 8. Preferences regarding Default and Default Judgment under Federal Rule of Civil Procedure 55.